Origin8 (2017)

 Don Sinclair (interactive visuals)

-Van Nort, D. “Gestural Metaphor and Emergent Human/Machine Agency in Two Contrasting Interactive Dance/Music Pieces”.
-Proceedings of the 2020 International Symposium of Electronic Arts (ISEA), 2020.
+Doug Van Nort, “Gestural Metaphor and Emergent Human/Machine Agency in Two Contrasting Interactive Dance/Music Pieces”.
+Proceedings of the International Symposium of Electronic Arts (ISEA), 2020.